 - Type y for 'yes' (or simply press RETURN) to display the rest of the message.
-(If the message is long, it may stop before it runs off the top of the screen.
-Type a space or press RETURN to see more of the message.) - Type 'n' for 'no' to indicate you are not interested in the message; it will not be offered to you again. - Type 'q' for 'quit' to make a record of which articles you read (or refused) and to exit netnews.
+A ":" at the end of a long message indicates that readnews is waiting for you to finish reading the displayed part of the message before the next header forces it off the top of the screen.
+Type a space or press RETURN to see more of the message. - Type 'n' for 'no' to indicate you are not interested in the message; it will not be offered to you again. - Type 'q' for 'quit' to make a record of which articles you read (or refused) and to exit netnews.
 When you have read all the news, this happens automatically.
 The quit command is useful if you are in a hurry and don't have time to read all the news right now.
+This updates .newsrc if the -l or -x options are not used.